techiediaries/techiediaries/_posts/2020/angular/2020-2-5-angular-9-8-crud-example-and-tutorial.md

 We imported and injected the  `HttpClient`  service.
 We also defined the  `apiServer`  variable that contains the address of our REST API server.

-## Angular CRUD Example, Step 7 — Creating a Model
+## Step 7 — Creating an Angular 9 Model

 In this step, we'll see how to create a model for using typed HTTP responses in our example.